skrey/yellow-extensions/source/core/README.md

 `public` = page is a normal page
 `private` = page is not visible, user needs to enter password, [requires private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`unlisted` = page is not visible, but can be accessed with the correct link
+`shared` = page is not visible, but can be included in other pages
 `draft` = page is not visible, user needs to log in, [requires draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/source/draft)
-`unlisted` = page is not visible, but can be accessed with the correct link
-`shared` = page is not available, but can be included in other pages

 <a id="settings-files"></a>The following files can be customised: